General

 |

 The Grant Review Board will consider the experience and qualifications of the principal applicant when assessing a grant application.
 Priority will be given to principal applicants with demonstrable experience in research or conduction of health promotion projects.
-You are advised to apply for Seed Grant or seek the participation of experienced investigator(s) as the Co-applicant(s) in the grant application. |
+You are advised to apply for Seed Grant or include experienced investigator(s) as the Co-applicant(s) in the grant application. |

 3. |